Get, clean, convert and validate input.

 cooked_input is a Python package for getting, cleaning, converting, and validating input.
 If you think of input (raw_input in legacy Python) as raw input, then this is cooked input.

 cooked_input provides a simple and safe way to get validated command line input that ranges from the simplest of Python programs to sophisticated database driven applications.
 Beginner’s can use the provided convenience classes to get simple inputs from the user.
-Following the tutorial you can be up and running in minutes.
+Following the quick start guide you can be up and running in minutes.

 More advanced users can easily create custom classes for sophisticated cleaning and validation.
 Cooked_input can also be used to create menus and data tables.
-The latter tutorials and examples show several examples ranging from simple to sophisticated calls.
+The latter tutorials (part one and part two) and examples show several examples ranging from simple to sophisticated calls.

 Cooked_input also provides a pathway to use the same cleaning and validation logic used in the command line for validating web or GUI based inputs.